juergenweb/FieldtypeObjectDimensions/README.md

 ### Output default value including the label

-If you want to output the label of each dimension in front of the value too, you have to use the following property calls:
+If you want to output the label of each dimension in front of the value too, you have to use the following property
+calls:

 ```
-echo $page->fieldname->lengthLabel; // outputs fe Length: 2 cm
+echo $page->fieldname->lenghtLabel; // outputs fe Length: 2 cm
 echo $page->fieldname->widthLabel; // outputs fe Width: 3 cm
 echo $page->fieldname->heightLabel; // outputs fe Height: 2 cm
 echo $page->fieldname->areaLabel; // outputs fe Area: 6 cm²
 echo $page->fieldname->volumeLabel; // outputs fe Volume: 12 cm³
 ```
 As you can see, you only have to add the word "Label" after the dimension name to output the dimension including the label.

 ### Output raw values as stored inside the database
 If you want to get the raw values as they are stored inside the database, you have to use these property calls:

 ```
-echo $page->fieldname->lengthUnformatted; // outputs 2
+echo $page->fieldname->lenghtUnformatted; // outputs 2
 echo $page->fieldname->widthUnformatted; // outputs fe 3
 echo $page->fieldname->heightUnformatted; // outputs fe 2
 echo $page->fieldname->areaUnformatted; // outputs fe 6
 echo $page->fieldname->volumeUnformatted; // outputs fe 12
 ```
 As you can see, you only have to add the word "Unformatted" after the dimension name to output the raw value as integer or float.

 ### Output the unit
 If you need to output the unit (fe cm) on the frontend, then you have to use the following property call: